metamacro/ppp-archlinux/README.md

 - remember to `git checkout` the *correct commit* based on the PPP week before building
 - due to `SIGSEGV` when building the server and client the `GC_DONT_GC=1` environment variable is used to turn off the garbage collection in Mono
 - `user` and `root` privileges will be denoted via the prefixes `$` and `#` respectively
+- to clear `/nix/store/` from all packages not in use by any user profile or by a currently running program run `nix-collect-garbage`

 ## Setup